Title IX Frequently Asked Questions

 How do I talk to others about my experience?

-Discussing a sexual assault with roommates, friends, family, or a significant other can be a difficult undertaking.
+Discussing a sexual assault with roommates, friends, family, or a significant other can be difficult.
 And, if you are considering whether to file campus conduct charges or criminal charges, this can be even more complicated.
 For some, it’s a very big decision to come forward, but it can be an important step in healing and/or providing social support which can be instrumental in your process of self-care.
+Confidential resources can be very helpful in thinking through how and when to talk about the experience.

 The Title IX Resource Card was created by the Title IX office that reminds you of resources on- and off-campus.
 These websites may also help as you make the decision to reach out.